TralahM/TralahM.github.io/_posts/2020-06-01-My-Journey-Into-Data-Science.markdown

 hold a barrier to your dream.
 That being said a degree would not hurt just to be safe.

-I would say if you have the right skills or if you can develop the skills and have passion for Data Science, you can become a Data Scientist.
+I would say if you have the right skills or if you have the will to develop the skills and have passion for Data Science, you can become a Data Scientist.